Recent Entries

 comments

-This is a fairly complete list of all the things that should be done after a motorcycle accident.
-AT THE SCENE Call 911 For Police & Paramedics: Of course medical treatment for any injuries is the number one priority, be sure to give all of your complaints of injury to the first res...
+So you were just in a motorcycle accident...now what?
+At the Scene Call 911 For Police & Paramedics: Medical treatment for any injuries is the number one priority.
+Always.
+Be sure to give all of your complaints of injury to the first responders so they may examine, treat; and i...

 comments